Some Spanish soccer teams resume individual training

 Barcelona, Sevilla and Villarreal were among the first clubs back after the Spanish government this week loosened some of the restrictions that had been in place in the hard-hit southern European nation.

-Atlético Madrid is set to resume its activities on Saturday and Real Madrid’s players will be back at the team’s training camp on Monday.
+Atlético Madrid is set to resume its activities on Saturday and Real Madrid’s players will be back at their training camp on Monday.

-Players and teams are having to follow strict guidelines to guarantee everyone’s safety during the practice sessions.
+Players and teams are having to follow strict guidelines to guarantee everyone’s safety during the practices.

-All players, coaches and club employees involved in the training were tested for COVID-19 before practice resumed.
-The league has not yet released results but some local media reports said three yet-to-be-named players tested positive.
+All players, coaches and club employees were tested for COVID-19 before practice resumed.
+The league has not yet released results but some local media reports said three unnamed players tested positive.
 The information was not independently confirmed.

 The teams’ facilities are being constantly disinfected, and players are having to avoid interactions with teammates.